-Our office is next to the Girl Guides building at 170 Burswood Road, Burswood.
-Our central location allows us to get into the city quickly to sort out any last-minute settlement day problems.
+Our office is directly across the road from the carpark at 170 Burswood Road, Burswood.
+Our central location allows us to get into the city quickly to sort out any settlement day issues.

 Yes.
 The first hour of parking is free in the car park directly across the road from our office.
 There’s also a 15-minute visitor’s bay underneath our building.
 It’s available most of the time.

 Yes.
 We’re registered with PEXA and are able to complete your settlement online, subject to all parties to the transaction participating.

 Q: Should I wait until my finance is approved?

 No. Part of our job is helping you through the process of obtaining your finance and your building inspection reports.
 Any delay in sending us your contract can prove costly.